aiwahlabs/aiwah-boilerplate/docs/aiwah-os.md

 ## Overview

-AIWAH OS is a self-hosted infrastructure boilerplate built with modular Docker services.
-It provides a complete backend stack with authentication, database, real-time capabilities, and workflow automation using official Supabase self-hosting and isolated service architecture.
-Each service runs independently and communicates via APIs through a shared Docker network.
+AIWAH OS is a self-hosted infrastructure boilerplate built with Docker Compose services.
+It provides a backend stack with authentication, database, real-time capabilities, and workflow automation using official Supabase self-hosting and N8N workflow engine.
+Currently, each service runs independently and requires manual coordination.

 ---

 ## Architecture

-### Modular Service Architecture
+### Current Service Architecture

-The system consists of 3 main service groups, each with their own docker-compose.yml and isolated networks:
+The system consists of 3 independent services, each with their own docker-compose.yml:

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐
-│                        AIWAH MODULAR ARCHITECTURE                           │
+│                        CURRENT ARCHITECTURE                                 │
 ├─────────────────────────────────────────────────────────────────────────────┤
 │                                                                             │
 │  ┌─────────────────┐    ┌──────────────────┐    ┌─────────────────┐        │